longhorn-rocketry/photic/README.md

 ## Photic

-Photic is a collection of utilities for writing high-power rocket flight computer software.
+Photic is a collection of utilities for writing high power rocket flight computer software.
 It was created to bring power and elegance to what is an oft-overlooked aspect of high power rocket development.

-Photic caters to low-power microprocessors by minimizing its memory footprint and external library dependencies.
+Photic caters to low power microprocessors by minimizing its memory footprint and external library dependencies.
 This also makes Photic highly portable.
 It is particularly suitable for Arduino or other embedded environments which lack a complete C++ standard library.